phongnh/vim-toggler/README.md

 * set tabstop, softtabstop and shiftwidth (yo2 -> 2, yo4 -> 4, and yo8 -> 8)
 * set tabstop (yo@ -> 2, yo$ -> 4, and yo\* -> 8)
+* enable/disable gt/gT to cycle buffers when VIM has only one tabpage (yoB, yoG)
 * exchange gj and j, gk and k (yom)
 * mouse (yoM)
 * "unnamed" or "unnamedplus" clipboard (yoy)